Iraneus/betamedneed/index.md

 # Enabling more timely access to medical care

-Medneed enables medical facilities and providers to readily have the medical supplies and financing they need.
+Medneed enables medical facilities and providers to readily have the medications and supplies they need.